arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/eithert/README.md

 `EitherT` also known as the `Either` monad transformer allows to compute inside the context when `Either` is nested in a different monad.

 One issue we face with monads is that they don't compose.
-This can cause your code to get really hairy when trying to combine structures like `ObservableKW` and `Either`.
+This can cause your code to get really hairy when trying to combine structures like `ObservableK` and `Either`.
 But there's a simple solution, and we're going to explain how you can use Monad Transformers to alleviate this problem.

 For our purposes here, we're going to utilize a monad that serves as a container that may hold a value and where a computation can be performed.

-Given that both `ObservableKW<A>` and `Either<L, A>` would be examples of datatypes that provide instances for the `Monad` typeclasses.
+Given that both `ObservableK<A>` and `Either<L, A>` would be examples of datatypes that provide instances for the `Monad` typeclasses.

-Because [monads don't compose](http://tonymorris.github.io/blog/posts/monads-do-not-compose/), we may end up with nested structures such as `ObservableKW<Either<BizError, ObservableKW<Either<BizError, A>>>` when using `ObservableKW` and `Either` together.
+Because [monads don't compose](http://tonymorris.github.io/blog/posts/monads-do-not-compose/), we may end up with nested structures such as `ObservableK<Either<BizError, ObservableK<Either<BizError, A>>>` when using `ObservableK` and `Either` together.
 Using Monad Transformers can help us to reduce this boilerplate.

 In the most basic of scenarios, we'll only be dealing with one monad at a time making our lives nice and easy.
-However, it's not uncommon to get into scenarios where some function calls will return `ObservableKW<A>`, and others will return `Either<BizError, A>`.
+However, it's not uncommon to get into scenarios where some function calls will return `ObservableK<A>`, and others will return `Either<BizError, A>`.

 So let's test this out with an example: